SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson2.md

 ### Viewing Your Contribution to OSG

 The OSG maintains detailed accounting information and traceability for any end-user workload that has run on your cluster.
-Within 15-20 minutes of OSG jobs submitting jobs to your cluster via SSH, you should be able to see this information reflected [here](https://gracc.opensciencegrid.org/dashboard/db/payload-jobs-summary?orgId=1).
+Within 15-20 minutes of OSG submitting jobs to your cluster via SSH, you should be able to see this information reflected [here](https://gracc.opensciencegrid.org/dashboard/db/payload-jobs-summary?orgId=1).